ros-navigation/docs.nav2.org/migration/Kilted.rst

 This server allows the robot to follow and maintain a determined distance from a detected object or specific frame, using topic-based detection techniques or coordinate frame tracking.

 The information about Following Server parameters set-up could be found at :ref:`configuring_following_server` configuration guide.

+The tutorial for the Following Server has been recently updated.
+For the latest instructions and examples, see :ref:`navigation2-dynamic-point-following`.